 - the full list of members of the editorial board;

-- a description of the functioning of the editorial board;
+- a description of the editorial board’s role and responsibilities;

 - a full, detailed description of the journal’s procedures for selecting articles and conducting peer review;

-- the journal's publication plan for the period to be covered by the grant; and
+- the journal’s publication plan for the period to be covered by the grant.

 - rigour and quality of the processes used to select and peer review articles;